 —Static MIB attributes are fixed and cannot be modified for a given PHY implementation.

-Dynamic MIB attributes are interpreted according to the MAX-ACCESS field of the MIB attribute.
+—Dynamic MIB attributes are interpreted according to the MAX-ACCESS field of the MIB attribute.
 If MAX-ACCESS is equal to read-only, the MIB attribute value may be updated by the PLME and read from